 As mentioned earlier, the ins and outs of the ATAR calculation are slightly different across states.
 To find a detailed breakdown of how the ATAR is calculated in your state be sure to visit the above links.

-In order for you to get the general gist of how subjects marks are aggregated we will break down the NSW ATAR.
+For you to get the general gist of how subjects' marks are aggregated we will break down the NSW ATAR.
 In NSW, your ATAR is calculated by aggregating scaled marks in 10 units of ATAR courses.
 These courses must consist of:

 - your best 2 units of English and